Punta Cornour: Geography

 The Punta Cornour is located on the water divide between val Germanasca (North) and val Pellice.

 It consists in a prominent peak clearly distinguishable also from the Po plain.
 The main ridge runs from SW to NE; from the summit branches out another ridge heading South.
 The summit of the mountain is the tripoint where the comune of Prali (Val Germanasca) meets Bobbio Pellice and Villar Pellice (both in Val Pellice).
 The SE slopes, belonging to the comune of Villar Pellice, are made of steep rock cliffs, while the other faces have gentler slopes with a lot of blocks.

-On the summit a small metallic pillar points out a trigpoint named 067905 Punta Cornour, whish belonging to the primary IGM network.
+On the summit a small metallic pillar points out a trigpoint named 067905 Punta Cornour, which belonging to the primary IGM network.

 SOIUSA classification

 According to SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain can be classified in the following way: